Noncrossing Longest Paths and Cycles: Introduction

 \section{Introduction}

 Traversing points in the plane by a polygonal path or cycle possessing a desired property has a rich background.
 For instance, the celebrated travelling salesperson problem asks for a polygonal path or cycle with minimum total edge length \cite{Arora1998,Mitchell99,Papadimitriou1977}.
-In recent years, there has been increased interest in paths and cycles with properties such as being noncrossing \cite{Aichholzer2010,Cerny2007}, minimizing the longest edge length~\cite{AnKS21,Biniaz2022,KaoS09}, maximizing the shortest edge length \cite{Arkin1999}, minimizing the total or largest turning angle \cite{Aggarwal1999,Biniaz24,Dumitrescu12,Fekete1997}, and minimizing the number of turns \cite{Biniaz23,Dumitrescu2014,Stein2001} to name a few.
-The longest cycle---the MaxTSP---is NP-hard in Euclidean spaces of dimension $\ge 3$, but the complexity of the planar MaxTSP is unknown~\cite{Barvinok_2007,Barvinok2003,DBLP:conf/soda/Fekete99}.\footnote{It is interesting that the MaxTSP under the $L_1$-norm for points in the plane can be solved in linear time \cite{Barvinok2003,DBLP:conf/soda/Fekete99}, in contrast to the fact that MinTSP in this case is NP-hard~\cite{Garey1976}.} Paths and cycles that have combinations of these properties have also attracted attention.
-For example, simultaneously being noncrossing and having maximum total edge length~\cite{Alon1995,Dumitrescu2010} is difficult to satisfy: to achieve a larger length we typically introduce more crossings.
+In recent years, there has been increased interest in paths and cycles with properties such as being noncrossing \cite{Aichholzer2010,Cerny2007}, minimizing the longest edge length~\cite{AnKS21,Biniaz2022,KaoS09}, maximizing the shortest edge length \cite{Arkin1999}, minimizing the total or largest turning angle \cite{Aggarwal1999,Biniaz24,Dumitrescu12,Fekete1997}, and minimizing the number of turns \cite{Biniaz24b,Dumitrescu2014,Stein2001} to name a few. \rv{Finding a} longest cycle---the MaxTSP \rv{problem}---is NP-hard in Euclidean spaces of dimension \rv{three or higher,} but the complexity of the \revm{MaxTSP problem in the plane} is unknown~\cite{Barvinok_2007,Barvinok2003,DBLP:conf/soda/Fekete99}.\footnote{It is interesting that the MaxTSP under the $L_1$-norm for points in the plane can be solved in linear time \cite{Barvinok2003,DBLP:conf/soda/Fekete99}, in contrast to the fact that MinTSP in this case is NP-hard~\cite{Garey1976}.} Paths and cycles that have combinations of these properties have also attracted attention.
+For example, \rv{maximizing the total edge length subject to the constraint that the edges are noncrossing}~\cite{Alon1995,Dumitrescu2010} is difficult: to achieve a larger length we typically introduce more crossings.